justnonamenoname/lifeticle/readme.txt

 Multiplicity of consciousness

 The idea of multiple consciousnesses, where many lifeticles exist in the brain and experience the same qualia, requires identical qualia to be generated for several lifeticles.
-This idea is structurally more complex, both in terms of evolution and considering the influence of the lifeticle itself, and there are no reasons for such complexity; the idea is evolutionarily improbable.
+This idea is structurally more complex, both in terms of evolution and considering the influence of the lifeticle itself.
+There are no reasons for such complexity; the idea is evolutionarily improbable.

 The problem of indivisible structure